 Colleges Care About DUIs

 If you would like to earn a college degree and/or are in need of financial aid, a DUI conviction has the potential to derail your plans.
-Do not enter a plea without consulting with our legal team.
+Do not enter a plea without consulting with your legal team.
 Your plea can have a considerable impact on your financial aid eligibility.
-Reach out to us today so we can review your case and determine the appropriate legal strategy to safeguard your education, financial aid and ultimately, your life chances.
+Reach out to DC Student Defense today so we can review your case and determine the appropriate legal strategy to safeguard your education, financial aid, and ultimately, your life chances.